India’s railway system is not only mind-boggling but world-renowned.

 It’s always a good idea to book your ticket in advance—most classes require it, and the sheer volume of people who ride India’s rails means seats go quickly.
 (You can purchase a ticket while still in your home country.)
 If you’re the spur-of-the-moment type, look into Indian Railway’s Tatkal scheme, which reserves a number of seats for last-minute sale (two days before a desired departure date).

-A few rail routes and stops not to be missed when planning your dream trip to India:
+Rail routes and stops not to be missed when planning a dream trip to India:

 Women travelling on Indian trains should be aware of “eve-teasing,” an in-country code for sexual harassment.
 To avoid grabby hands, look for women-only carriages.
 Though sometimes noisy, filled as they are with children and their mothers—meaning sleep isn’t always an option—they can be a more relaxing ride overall.